StableUnit/MonteCarloSimulation/README.md

 # Bond Mechanism

+This mechanism itself has risks which is why we employ additional stabalization mechanisms which come into play once the first stop gap has been broken.
+Although these methods are not tested here, the real contract will employ selling of bonds, fund parking, and share dilution to maintain the contract health.

 The Bitcoin reserve is itself subject to it's own risk, and the overarching goal of the Stable Unit token is to remove all dependences on secondary markets.
 Because of this, as the system grows, we reduce the dependence of